WICG/attribution-reporting-api/verbose_debugging_reports.md

   This will be a string if there was one such site, or a list of strings if there were multiple.
 * `source_event_id`: The source registration's `source_event_id`.
-* `source_site`: The top-level site, or the embedded site for specific use cases, on which the source registration occurred.
+* `source_site`: The top-level site, or the embedded site for specific use cases (for example, [AMP](https://amp.dev) pages rendered by an AMP cache/viewer provider), on which the source registration occurred.

 Additionally: